frasheed-dev/Digital-Standard-Cell-Library-Printed-Transistors/README.md

-# EGT_SCL: A digital Standard Cell Timing Library for Printed Electrolyte-Gated Transistor (EGT) Technology
+#A digital Standard Cell Timing Library for Printed Electrolyte-Gated Transistor (EGT) Technology

 Motivation:
 EGT is an inkjet printed electrolyte-gated transistor technology for developing pritable devices and circuits.
 The EGT technology is a low-voltage technology